-Dr. Hernandez is a Clinical Assistant Professor at the UT School of Nursing and serves as Division Chair of The Holistic Adult Health Division.
-She received her Doctor of Nursing Practice Degree at The University of Texas at Austin and currently teaches in the undergraduate and graduate level at the UT school of nursing and is committed to educating culturally competent nursing leaders to serve the community.
+Dr. Hernandez is a Clinical Assistant Professor at the University of Texas at Austin (UT) School of Nursing and serves as Division Chair of The Holistic Adult Health Division and is now the director of the MSN Program – Leadership in Diverse Settings (LeaDS).
+She received her Associate Degree in Nursing from Austin Community College and her Bachelors, Masters and Doctor of Nursing Practice Degrees at The University of Texas at Austin and currently teaches undergraduate and graduate courses at the UT School of Nursing.

-Dr. Hernandez is also the academic sponsor for the Hispanic Nursing Student Association.
-As the academic sponsor for The Hispanic Nursing Student Association she has encouraged and guided students to become leaders and advocates serving the community, supporting other college students interested in pursuing a degree in nursing, as well as mentoring high school students who are interested in the nursing field.
+Dr. Hernandez is also the academic co - sponsor for the Hispanic Nursing Student Association and President of the Hispanic Nurses Association - Austin Chapter.
+Through these two roles, she has encouraged and guided students to become leaders and advocates serving the community, supporting other college students interested in pursuing a degree in nursing, as well as mentoring high school students who are interested in the nursing field.
 Through her innovative thinking and ideas, she is preparing students at all levels of academia to be successful in nursing education through the development of formal coaching programs in which she is pairing junior level and senior level nursing students.
 She is also preparing to begin pairing high school students in the local area with nursing students.

 Prior to teaching at the UT School of Nursing, Dr. Hernandez worked as a Family Nurse Practitioner and launched “Ability Care Austin” a home-health agency that provides home health aides to individuals who require care at home.
-As a long-time caregiver with experience and insight to a world that is rapidly emerging, she has dedicate her work to assisting informal caregivers in maintaining a healthy work/life balance.
+As a long-time caregiver with experience and insight to a world that is rapidly emerging, she asked herself, “How can I impact the world of a caregiver and improve their life even if just for a moment?”
+As she reflected back on her care-giving years, she discovered her purpose and began dedicating her work to assisting informal and family caregivers maintain work/life balance.